shameer/Culturia/doc/opencog-overview.md

 - *Artificial Scientist Test*: write and publish original science papers, based on ideas conceived by the AI due to its own reading of the literature

+[FIXME: why this paragraph is here?
+It's key aspect of intelligence but...]

 Another important aspect of intelligence is *adaptiveness*: the capability of a system to adapt to its environment [recognize similar problems and apply previous structure and algorithm] effectively.